stuartofmt/DuetLapse3/README.md

 ## The bulk of the functionality is his work.

 The modifications include:
 - [1] Removal of dependency on DuetWebAPI.py (by Danal Estes).
-DuetLapse3.py is a standalone Python3 script
+DuetLapse3.py is a standalone Python3 script.
 - [2] Added support for 2 cameras
 - [3] Reorganized Directory Structure to allow logical separation of files (by printer)
 - [4] Added configurable base directory